ibexa/documentation-user/docs/website_organization/work_with_sites.md

     For example, if you create a website that uses the `fr` path in Site Factory, and the administrator defines a French website manually in configuration files, your website is ignored by the system.

-## Preview a website

-To preview the website, select the **Location preview** icon (the eye icon) that is situated next to the website name.
-It will transfer you to Page Builder website preview.

 ## Edit an existing website

 To edit the website select **Site settings** icon that is situated next to the website name.